xyhhx/home-ops.archive/README.md

 - You will probably want to assign static mappings in OPNsense to ensure that Talos nodes keep their DHCP leases

+<h2 id="secrets">Secrets</h3>

+The secrets repo contains predefined secrets necessary for bootstrapping the cluster and for workloads.

+Since I use [Qubes](https://qubes-os.org), I've opted to split my secrets into those encrypted with GPG and those with age.
+In short, I can protect my private GPG key better by using Qubes [split GPG](https://www.qubes-os.org/doc/split-gpg/) and never leaving providing it to the cluster.
+This protects my repos' deploy keys and the cluster's age key.

+### Usage

+- The `home-ops-secrets` repo contains SOPS GPG encrypted Kubernetes Secret manifests containing the deploy keys for `home-ops`, `home-ops-secrest`, and an `age` key for Flux to use with SOPS
+- The `make flux` command decrypts those (I configured SOPS to use `qubes-gpg-client-wrapper`) with GPG, then passes them to the cluster
+- It then applies the Kustomize workloads in `kubernetes/flux`, which define the `home-ops` and `home-ops-secrets` repos as Sources, and spins up the workloads automatically

+### Set up

+(todo)